inferadb/docs/whitepapers/InferaDB.md

 Built in **Rust** for low-latency and strong consistency, and orchestrated in **TypeScript** for developer accessibility, InferaDB delivers authorization that is **explainable, auditable, and composable** — by design.

-## **1. Motivation**
+## Motivation

 Authorization is one of the most critical yet under-engineered components of modern distributed systems.
 Developers often hardcode access rules, deploy unverified policy code, or rely on brittle role-based systems that collapse under the complexity of real-world resource graphs.
 Common challenges include:

-* Inconsistent authorization logic across services.
+- Inconsistent authorization logic across services.
-* Poor visibility and auditability of decisions.
+- Poor visibility and auditability of decisions.
-* Scaling decision latency under high RPS workloads.
+- Scaling decision latency under high RPS workloads.
-* Difficulty modeling relationships between entities and actions.
+- Difficulty modeling relationships between entities and actions.
-* Lack of standardization for interoperability and policy exchange.
+- Lack of standardization for interoperability and policy exchange.

 **InferaDB** addresses these challenges by modeling authorization as a graph of relationships and logical inferences, not just static roles or attributes.

-## **2. Design Philosophy**
+## Design Philosophy

 The design of InferaDB is guided by five core principles: